AlmeroSteyn/AlmeroSteyn.github.io/_pages/about.markdown

 ---
 ![Author Photo](/css/images/avatar.jpg "Author Photo")

-The maker of this blog is crazy about Angular.
+I am crazy about Angular.
 Let's get that straight.
-He works as an Angular Engineer and Trainer.
+Hey, I work as an Angular Engineer and Trainer.
+That's a lot of Angular every day!

-He is also wild about a11y.
+I am also wild about a11y.

-He also believes that the internet is for everyone.
+Let's get something else straight.
+The internet is for everyone.
 Those making webpages deserve great tools and technologies, while those we inflict our creations on deserve a great accessible experience.

-When not busy working on awesome projects at a great company in the Netherlands, called <a href="http://www.qdelft.nl" target="_blank">QDelft</a>, he can be found working on this blog, looking at great new technologies or spending his time of one of various other geeky pastimes.
+When not busy working on awesome projects at a great company in the Netherlands, called <a href="http://www.qdelft.nl" target="_blank">QDelft</a>, I can be found working on this blog, looking at great new technologies or spending my time on one of various other geeky pastimes.